DerekCresswell/GameDesign11/3 Top Down Arcade/4 Scenes.md

 * Detect a collision with the player.
 * Load a level that we choose.

 To detect the collision we just need to add in the `OnCollisionEnter2D` function we've used previously.
-Also the same as before we need this to only work when colliding with the player.
+Also, the same as before we need this to only work when colliding with the player.

 ```csharp
 void OnCollisionEnter2D(Collision2D collision) {